Ruhollah Khomeini's life in exile: Turkey

+After arriving in Ankara, Khomeini was taken to the Bolvar Palace Hotel and the next morning he was moved to another building on Atatürk Street.

 A week after his arrival in Turkey, Khomeini was sent to Bursa and he stayed there for eleven months.
-He was hosted by a colonel in the Turkish Military intelligence named Ali Cetiner in his own residence.
+He was hosted by a Turkish Military intelligence officer, Colonel Ali Cetiner, in his own residence.
 According to Turkish law, clerical dress was banned and Khomeini was never allowed to meet people.
 On 3 December 1964, his son, Mostafa, joined him.
 In his first days in Turkey, Khomeini was extremely angry at the secular dress of Turkish women, but he learned to adapt quickly to his new surroundings.
-Despite the bans on contact with Khomeini, he and his students – most notably future President Akbar Hashemi Rafsanjani – would plot the successful assassination of Prime Minister Hassan-Ali Mansur as soon as Khomeini left Iran.
+Despite the bans on contact with Khomeini, he and his students – who included future President Akbar Hashemi Rafsanjani – would plot the successful assassination of Prime Minister Hassan-Ali Mansur as soon as Khomeini left Iran.

-In Bursa, Khomeini possessed a great deal of spare time, with the result that he continued his studies and for the first time moved away from the “traditional” view of clerical involvement in politics.
-He wrote his second book, Tahrir al-Wasilah, and began to receive huge donations from Iranian supporters who already opposed the Shah’s policies.
+In Bursa, Khomeini had a great deal of spare time.
+He continued his studies and for the first time moved away from the "traditional" view of clerical involvement in politics.
+He wrote his second book, Tahrir al-Wasilah, and began to receive huge donations from Iranian supporters who already opposed the Shah's policies.
 The extent of donations to the Ayatollah caused the Shah and Turkish government to lift the ban on communication with his during the summer of 1965, and several clergy visited Khomeini – who was wearing secular garb – in Istanbul in 1965.

 On September 5, 1965, Khomeini left Turkey and went to Najaf in Iraq.

 The reasons for Khomeini's exile to Najaf by the Shah's regime are described as: